 The pandemic has sent the world into turmoil and we are moving in to uncharted waters … effectively, we have never experienced a pandemic of this scale AND economic implications … most likely this is also the first time we have captured so much data about a pandemic almost in realtime.

 Whenever you need to make predictions about complex situations you have little prior experienced with, models and simuations are a good starting point to explore the situations, test your assumptions, design strategies to deal with the situation and make qualitative and quantitative predictions about which effect the strategies might have.

-We are creating a set of simulations of the COVID-19 pandemic … though is deliberately kept simple to ensure that users understand the underlying model and assumptions, it already is useful in allowing you to explore the implication of social distancing strategies.
+We are creating a set of simulations of the COVID-19 pandemic … the simulation is deliberately kept simple to ensure that users understand the underlying model and assumptions, still it already is useful in allowing you to explore the implication of social distancing strategies.